Stanley Kubrick's unrealized projects: Shadow on the Sun

 In the early 1960s, Kubrick, a keen listener of BBC Radio, heard the radio serial drama Shadow on the Sun; written by Gavin Blakeney, Shadow on the Sun is a work of science fiction in which a virus is introduced to Earth through a meteorite landing.
 At a time when Kubrick was looking for a new project, the director became reacquainted with Shadow on the Sun.
 Kubrick purchased screen rights from Blakeney in 1988 for £1,500.
 Thereon, Kubrick read and annotated a script before moving onto A.I.
 Artificial Intelligence.
 The tone of the unrealized project, as described by Anthony Frewin in The Kubrick Archives, is a cross between The War of the Worlds and Mars Attacks!.

 Lunatic at Large

-On November 1, 2006, Kubrick's son-in-law Philip Hobbs announced that he would be shepherding a film treatment of Lunatic at Large.
+On November 1, 2006, Kubrick's son-in-law Philip Hobbs announced that he would be shepherding a film treatment of a film-noir thriller called Lunatic at Large.
 Kubrick had commissioned the project for treatment from noir pulp novelist Jim Thompson in the 1950s, but it had been lost until Hobbs uncovered a manuscript following Kubrick's death.
-As of August 2011, this project is in development for future release, with the involvement of actors Scarlett Johansson and Sam Rockwell, and U.K. screenwriter Stephen R. Clarke.
+In August 2011, it was confirmed that the project was in development for future release, with the involvement of actors Scarlett Johansson and Sam Rockwell, and U.K. screenwriter Stephen R. Clarke.

+In 2020, it was reported that Terry Gilliam was developing the project, according to Gilliam, he was set to start production, but it was cancelled due to the Covid-19 lockdowns.

+In February 2021, Variety announced that producers Bruce Hendricks and Galen Walker optioned the rights to the project.